Dismiss Modal

 Choose a preferred language

 Regular soft drinks have sugar and that adds calories to your diet.
-The sugar in sugary drinks also raise insulin levels.
-This causes you to put on more fat around your middle.
-This is called visceral fat.
+The sugar in sugary drinks also raises insulin levels.
+That makes you put on more fat around your middle.
+It's called visceral fat.
 It's deep inside, around the stomach and other organs.
 Too much of this kind of fat raises certain proteins and triglycerides in the blood.
 High triglycerides, elevated blood sugar, and a large waist are 3 of the 5 traits used to diagnose metabolic syndrome.

 When insulin is high after a sugary drink, it may increase your hunger.
 That hunger may lead to overeating.
 You might even reach for another soda.